bplmaps/becoming-boston/content/index.md

 ---
 title: Home
-metaDescription: The Walk to the Sea covers four centuries of Boston history.
-Beginning at the State House on Beacon Hill, overlooking the old Boston Common, the Walk passes historic monuments and skyscrapers.
+metaDescription: >
+     Becoming Boston: Eight Moments in the Geography of a Changing City offers an introduction to the historical and present-day story of Boston through the collections of the Leventhal Map & Education Center.
 hero:
     img:
         src: "https://iiif.digitalcommonwealth.org/iiif/2/commonwealth:js956k46x/232,218,6602,4095/,2000/0/default.jpg"
-        alt: "Photo of Boston Harbor"
+        alt: "Map of changing Boston shoreline from 1895"
     headline: >
         Becoming Boston: Eight Moments in the Geography of a Changing City offers an introduction to the historical and present-day story of Boston through the collections of the Leventhal Map & Education Center.
     intro: